 I have been working in the MRC Tropical Epidemiology Group within the Department of Infectious Disease Epidemiology at LSHTM since July 2005.
-Prior to this I was a research associate at Imperial College London working on the government run UK badger culling trial.
 I completed a PhD in statistics at the University of Strathclyde and an undergraduate degree in statistics at the University of Canterbury.

 I teach on the in-house Msc courses Statistics for Epidemiology and Population Health (STEPH) and Advanced Statistical Methods in Epidemiology (ASME).
 I co-organise the summer projects for the distance learning (DL) Epidemiology MSc.